glennreyes/krozzle/README.md

 ## 📖 Testimonials

-"Chris can turn static ideas into beautiful interactive user interfaces really fast and clean.
-Super motivated and energized, a great developer to collaborate with!" — Glenn Reyes (Independent Software Engineer)<br>
+> "Chris can turn static ideas into beautiful interactive user interfaces really fast and clean.
+Super motivated and energized, a great developer to collaborate with!" — Glenn Reyes (Independent Software Engineer)<br><br>
+> "Chris has a keen eye for design and is always curious to seek new ways to improve an application.
+Always available to help, incredibly reliable and committed." — Antje Enzi (Co-Founder [UpLeveled.io](https://upleveled.io))<br>